Making Computational Chemistry Accessible for Blind Students

 A chemistry camp for blind teenagers in Napa (with help from Mike, Jason, Becky, Sarah, Chris, Kristin

 Milinkevich, Tim Newman, Jared Shaw, Annaliese Franz, Lighthouse for the Blind of San Francisco and the National Federation of the Blind of California).
-Hoby was interviewed about his work on organizing this camp for KQED's QUEST radio show (also, see this link).
+Hoby was interviewed about his work on organizing this camp for KQED's QUEST radio show (also, see this link and this link).
 Interviews were also aired on The California Report and on NPR, and Hoby was subsequently interviewed by Chemical & Engineering News, The Sacramento Bee and The California Aggie.
 See also this UCD Chem news feature, this "UC Davis Today" feature, this interview with Insight on Capital Public Radio, this brief story on the California Report (also featured here), this story in the California Aggie and this story in the Retina India newsletter.

 The 2011 National Federation of the Blind Youth Slam (chemistry section co-organized and run with Chris and Jason; see this essay in The Albright Reporter for Chris's personal perspective):